justinjhlo/justinjhlo.github.io/research.md

 ## Other conference presentations

 ### 2024
+#### The effects of accent and visual cues on speech accommodation in Hong Kong English
+**Justin J. H. Lo**, Ben Gibb-Reid, Grace Wenling Cao
+32nd Annual Conference of the International Association for Forensic Phonetics and Acoustics (IAFPA), Montréal, Canada, 28-31 July

 #### The effects of vocal effort on nasal coarticulation
 **Justin J. H. Lo**, Ellie Judson
 32nd Annual Conference of the International Association for Forensic Phonetics and Acoustics (IAFPA), Montréal, Canada, 28-31 July